nazar-pc/ronion/spec.md

 * anonymizing the connection between initiator and responder so that nodes in routing path don't know who is initiator and who is responder
 * anonymizing the connection between initiator and responder so that responder doesn't know who initiator is and doesn't know its address
 * hiding exact number of intermediate nodes used from any node in routing path including responder as well as limited observer
-* hiding exact size and contents of the transmitted data sent from initiator to responder and backwards from any of the node in routing path as well as external observer
+* hiding exact size and contents of the transmitted data sent from initiator to responder and backwards from any of the node in routing path as well as global observer
 * allow application to use its own encryption algorithm, transport layer and data structures of the messages

 Ronion depends heavily on application's decisions and tries to stay away from enforcing implementation details as much as possible, while still providing easy to follow framework for building secure and anonymous communication.